InprisAI/docs/README.md

 This API manages the conversation flow with HumAIs chatbots.
 The conversation history is managed on the backend, and all the calls follow the same structure.

+## Authentication

+Each request should come with an Authorization Bearer header with your API token. - TDB

 ## Initiating a Conversation

 Each conversation starts with a standard API call, passing the `CLIENT-ID` header.
 The API response includes the newly created `CONVERSATION-ID`.
 Each consecutive request acts as an utterance of the user, maintaining the flow of the conversation.